 Pistons' Michael Gbinije: Assigned to D-League

-Gbinije was assigned Friday to the Grand Rapids Drive of the D-League, Keith Langlois of Pistons.com reports.
+Gbinije was assigned Wednesday to the D-League's Grand Rapids Drive, Rod Beard of The Detroit News reports.

-Gbinije has been out for an extended time with a forearm injury, but it looks like he could potentially get some rehab work by playing in two games Saturday and Monday with Grand Rapids.
-Expect Gbinije to return to the team following Monday's contest, but he likely will remain buried on the Pistons' bench.
+The Pistons brought Gbinije up from the D-League to practice with the team Tuesday, but he'll report back to the Drive for their game Wednesday against the Westchester Knicks.
+Unless a number of injuries hit the wing ranks, don't expect Gbinije to enter the Pistons rotation in the near future.

 More News